Is Wrapping Ductwork to Prevent Condensation Effective?

 - Listen for strange noises that might indicate a broken fan.

 - Smell your ductwork.
-Yes, you heard us right.
 A new or foul odor might indicate a blockage or a dirty filter.

 - Check for leaks.
 You may be able to feel air leaking out of a duct with your hand, or with the help of a pressure gauge.

 If the airflow problem persists, you may have a dirty evaporator coil or the system could be low on refrigerant causing the coil to ice over causing excess drainage.
-If the condensation seems to be caused by a mechanical issue, it’s time to troubleshoot the problem or contact your local Aire Serv for professional assistance.
+Contact your local Aire Serv for professional assistance.

 To insulate your ducts, you’ll need the following gear, along with your insulation: